dev-aj/Fun-With-Python/README.md

-# This is a repository containing all the fun things that I have done with python
+# This is a repository containing some of the fun things that I have done with python